Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

-- Bachelor's Degree.
-Master’s programs of all kinds require students to have a bachelor’s degree from an accredited college or university.
-Many MSW programs accept students with bachelor's degrees in any field, but others may prefer applicants with a bachelor's in social work (BSW) or a related field.
+- Bachelor’s degree.
+A bachelor’s degree from an accredited college or university is required.
+Many programs accept applicants with degrees in any field, though some prefer applicants with degrees in social work, psychology, or a related discipline.

-- GPA Requirements.
-GPA requirements vary, but a competitive GPA is typically around 2.75 to 3.0 or higher.
+- GPA requirements.
+A competitive GPA is generally around 2.75 to 3.0 or higher, though requirements vary by program.

-- Prerequisite Coursework.
-Some MSW programs require applicants to have completed courses in social science (sociology, psychology, anthropology, etc.), research methods, statistics, human biology, and human development.
+- Prerequisite coursework.
+Some programs require prior coursework in social sciences, research methods, statistics, human biology, or human development.

 Traditional MSW Programs